dgrotto/growingcitykids/_posts/2014-10-26-project-mtg-tracker.md

 tags: projects
 ---
 ## The idea
 Yesterday we started on a new project - MTG Tracker.
 My son is a *huge* fan of [Magic the Gathering][mtg].
-What I love about MTG is that he has to be enage in meatspace to play it.
+What I love about MTG is that he has to be engaged in meatspace to play it.
 Too many of the games he is interested in right now are video-only.

 What I dislike about MTG is the investment in learning and memorizing every detail of every card available.
 Don't get me wrong - this aspect of the game is extremely appealing to an 11 year old.
 I think that my brain is old and leaky enough now that rote memorization is not an interesting prospect.